 By Armoire’s Chief Boss Lady, Ambika Singh

 Last week, clothing-industry giant Zara released its plan to only use sustainable fabrics by 2025.
 The statement comes in an effort to reduce the carbon footprint that has taken off with the fast fashion industry.
 However, the problem that notorious fast fashion pioneers like Zara have created is bigger than the materials they use— it stems from the overconsumption that the fast-fashion business model drives.
 Switching to sustainable fabrics is a step in the right direction, but it’s ignoring the real issue at hand.
+There’s no truly sustainable fast fashion.

 Fast Fashion and FOMO